 From that time forward, Krabbenhoft said Monday, “It has been a passion.”

 Employer Support of the Guard and Reserve is a Department of Defense agency promoting recognition of military service from employers.
-Its state chairman Jim White presented Krabbenhoft with the award on Monday.
+Its state chairman Jim White presented Krabbenhoft with the award.

 “Sanford and its nearly 50,000 employees understand that our nation’s employers are inextricably linked to our nation’s defense by sharing their most precious asset, their employees,” White said.

 In 2017, Sanford Health established its department of veterans and military services under the leadership of retired Navy captain Paul Weckman.
-It’s an effort that has proceeded steadily under his guidance since then, with another confirmation coming on Monday at the Veterans Club, located on the campus of the Sanford USD Sanford Medical Center.
+It’s an effort that has proceeded steadily under his guidance since then.

 “Those of us in health care are asking people to go serve our country and potentially sacrifice more than anything else, than anybody else,” Krabbenhoft said.
 “And they volunteer to do it.
 That’s why when they come home I think our industry and our nation should do what Sanford is doing and way beyond in terms of giving them the help they ask for, the help they deserve — and not only for them but also their families.”